A Look at Mega Evolutions for the 2018 World Championships

 Mega Blaziken

-Mega Blaziken is a very hyper offensive Mega Evolution and the teams its built around showcase this.
-The common moves you'll see on Mega Blaziken is Flare Blitz and Superpower for your main attacks with Rock Slide as your common coverage moves to hit Pokemon like Charizard for super-effective damage.
+Mega Blaziken is a very hyper offensive Mega Evolution, and the teams it's built around showcase this.
+The common moves you'll see on Mega Blaziken are Flare Blitz and Superpower for your main attacks, with Rock Slide as your common coverage moves to hit Pokémon like Charizard for super-effective damage.

 SUCCESSFUL TEAMS